18th May - 25th 2019

 Day 2 Campi valley

 In the morning we explore the fields and paths around about - along lanes and through traditionally managed meadows and woods where some 16 orchid species thrive - to say nothing of an assortment of butterflies and birds such as hoopoe, nightjar, cirl bunting and scops owl.
-We are travel a short distance to picnic and wander in an orchid meadow high above the valley.
+We travel a short distance to picnic and wander in an orchid meadow high above the valley.
 After lunch we explore parts of nearby Monte Mericone with flower-strewn slopes and views over the Sibillini area to the distant snow-capped slopes beyond.

 Day 3 Campi valley